-- A concurrent sentence is served at the same time as another sentence imposed earlier or at the same proceeding.
+- A concurrent sentence is served simultaneously with another prison sentence imposed earlier or at the same proceeding.

-- A determinate sentence is the same as a fixed sentence: It's for a fixed period of time.
+- A determinate sentence is the same as a fixed sentence.
+It's for a fixed period.

-- An indeterminate sentence, rather than stating a fixed period of time for imprisonment, instead declares that the period shall be "not more than" or "not less than" a certain prescribed duration of time.
-The authority to render indeterminate sentences is usually granted by statute in several states.
+- An indeterminate sentence is the opposite of a specified period for imprisonment.
+It instead declares that the period will be "not more than" or "not less than" a particular prescribed duration of time.
+State statutes usually grant the authority to give indeterminate sentences.

-- A life sentence represents the disposition of a serious criminal case, in which the convicted person is sentenced to spending the remainder of their life in prison.
+- A life sentence represents the disposition of a serious criminal case.
+Here, the convicted person spends the rest of their life in prison.

-- A mandatory sentence is created by state or federal statutes and represents the rendering of a punishment for which a judge has/had no room for discretion.
-Generally it means that the sentence may not be suspended and that no probation may be imposed, leaving the judge with no alternative but the "mandated" sentence.
+- A mandatory sentence means a punishment for which a judge has no room for discretion.
+State or federal statutes create it.
+Generally, the judge may not suspend the sentence or impose probation.
+This leaves the judge with no alternative but the "mandated" sentence.

-- A maximum sentence represents the outer limit of a punishment, beyond which a convicted person may not be held in custody.
+- A maximum sentence represents the outer limit of punishment, beyond which a convicted person may not remain in custody.

-- A minimum sentence represents the minimum punishment or the minimum time a convicted person must spend in prison before becoming eligible for parole or release.
+- A minimum sentence means the mandatory minimum penalty or amount of time a convicted person must spend in prison.
+After this time, the defendant may become eligible for parole or release.

 - A presumptive sentence exists in many states by statute.
-It specifies an appropriate or "normal" sentence for each offense to be used as a baseline for a judge when handing out a punishment.
-The statutory presumptive sentence is considered along with other relevant factors, such as aggravating or mitigating circumstances, in determining the actual sentence.
+It specifies an appropriate sentence for each offense as a baseline for a judge when handing out a punishment.
+The judge will consider relevant factors, such as aggravating or mitigating factors.
 Most states have statutory "presumptive guidelines" for major or common offenses.

 - A straight or flat sentence is a fixed sentence without a maximum or minimum.

-Learn More About Types of Criminal Sentences by Speaking to a Lawyer
+Learn More About the Types of Criminal Sentences: Speak to a Criminal Law Lawyer